bseltz-cohesity/scripts/sql/protectSQL/README.md

 * -serverName: (optional) name of one or more registered SQL servers to protect (comma separated)
 * -serverList: (optional) text file of registered SQL servers to protect (one per line)
 * -instanceName: (optional) one or more instance names to protect (comma separated)
+* -instancesOnly: (optional) auto protect existing instances but not the root of the server (so any instances added later will not be protected)
 * -dbName: (optional) name of one or more databases to protect (comma separated)
 * -dbList: (optional) text file of databases to protect (one per line)
-* -instancesOnly: (optional) auto protect existing instances but not the root of the server (so any new instances will not be protected)
 * -systemDBsOnly: (optional) only protect system DBs (for all or specified instanceName(s))
 * -unprotectedDBs: (optional) protect any unprotected databases on server